Criminal Defense Attorney in New Braunfels

 A criminal defense attorney’s main role is to provide legal representation for clients charged with a criminal offense with the goal of securing a positive outcome for their clients.
 A positive outcome may mean having charges dismissed or reduced and, in some cases, negotiating lighter sentences or helping a client qualify for probation, parole, reduced bail, or alternative sentencing such as deferred adjudication.

 The attorney assists the client by conducting an independent investigation of the crime and examining the evidence presented by the prosecution.
 This allows the attorney to identify any weaknesses in the prosecution’s case and formulate an appropriate defense strategy.
 An attorney can also provide invaluable advice to a client in order to help them navigate the criminal justice system and make informed decisions, such as whether to accept a plea deal or to take their case to trial.
-At The Seymour Law Office, clients facing charges can count on receiving skilled legal representation with professionalism, respect, and transparency.
+At Seymour & Vaughn, clients facing charges can count on receiving skilled legal representation with professionalism, respect, and transparency.

 From a young age, I always knew I cared about people and ensuring they were treated fairly.
 Any injustice, however small, was something I always wanted to make right.
 Eventually, that desire to protect people from injustice led me into the United States Army and eventually to law school.
 Having started my career as a prosecutor for the State of Texas, I saw firsthand the way the state’s resources are brought to bear, often unjustly, on the citizens of Texas.